ray-project/ray/doc/source/installation.rst

 Latest Snapshots (Nightlies)
 ----------------------------

-You can install a nightly version of Ray via the following command:
+You can install the latest Ray wheels via the following command:

 .. code-block:: bash